libxcc/xcc-posix/README.md

 [![996.icu](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu)

-*A cross-platform C language wrapper Library*
+*A cross-platform C language wrapper library*

 ## Explain
-This project is mainly used to resolve the differences in function names and types under different systems.
+By encapsulating the POSIX interface, a cross-platform call interface is provided.

-Solve some functions that are not provided due to platform differences, and add easy-to-call versions of some functions.
+At the same time, it provides convenient operation methods for some operations.

-This project library is the basis of the pure C language of the X-Series.
+The project is the C language Api support library of the XCC series.